ngParty/ng-metadata/README.md

 ###### DirectiveDefinitionObject:

 - `require?` If the component needs other components/directives(controllers).
 Syntax is the same as for [angular require](https://docs.angularjs.org/api/ng/service/$compile)
-If you use require, your component implements `AfterContentInit` interface which requires `afterContentInit` method to be implemented by your class.
+If you use require, your component implements `AfterContentInit` interface which requires `ngAfterContentInit` method to be implemented by your class.
 It has one argument: `controllers`: `Array[...ctrls]` which contains all controllers provided by you in *require* property.
-  - so if you have `require: ['ngModel','^^someFoo']`, `afterContentInit` controllers argument will be a tuple `[ngModelCtrl, someFooCtrl]`, use destructuring to get those values elegantly.
+  - so if you have `require: ['ngModel','^^someFoo']`, `ngAfterContentInit` controllers argument will be a tuple `[ngModelCtrl, someFooCtrl]`, use destructuring to get those values elegantly.
 ```ts
   @Component({
     selector:'foo',